nus-cs2103/website-base/admin/peerEvaluations.md

 <div id="intro">

-This module leverages peer feedback/evaluations in many ways.
+This course leverages peer feedback/evaluations in many ways.
 In particular, we do several rounds of peer evaluations using TEAMMATES.

 {{ embed_topic("tools.md#teammates", "Admin " + icon_embedding + " Tools → TEAMMATES", "3", indent="1") }}